craighurley/ansible-personal-vps/README.md

       cpu_execution_cap: 90
       ram: 1024

-## Optional settings:
+## Optional settings

 ### Network

 In order to add a bridged network, you can simply add the name of the interface you wish to bridge to, e.g.

       public_network:
         bridge: "en0: Wi-Fi (AirPort)"

-The above example relies on DHCP to allocate an IP for the bridged interfcae, but if you want to define a static IP:
+The above example relies on DHCP to allocate an IP for the bridged interface, but if you want to define a static IP:

       public_network:
         bridge: "en0: Wi-Fi (AirPort)"
         ip: 192.168.2.101

-### Environment
+# Environment

-By default, the provisioner passes ansible a value for `v_environment`.
-That can be `Nil` or it can be one of the following values:
+The provisioner passes ansible a value for `v_environment`; that should be one of the following values:

-- production
+- `production`
-- staging
+- `staging`
-- development
+- `development`

 This value will effect certain roles, for example, the `bash` role will set the colour of the bash prompt to red, yellow or green depending on the value of `v_environment`.
+If `v_environment` is set to `Nil`, both the Vagrantfile and ansible scripts should default to `development`.

+To set this value for the provisioner, edit `environment.yml` accordingly.

 # Users